blauwwater/radio-to-spotify/README.md

 #

 # How does the script work? #
-1. Tracks played by radio2 are retrieved and placed in a data frame.
+1. Tracks played by radio x are retrieved and placed in a data frame.
 Any duplicate songs played will be removed.
 2. An API connection is established with a self-created Spotify app.
 3. The data frame from step 1 is divided into several batches.
 There is a limit on the number of songs that can be written to a playlist at once.
 Special characters in artist names and titles are replaced at the same time.
 4. A request url is created for each number.